c3lang/c3docs-old/docs/ideas.md

 Type group helper

 ```
-macro @foo(int &a) // Macro only valid for a is any type of signed integer
+macro @foo(int& a) // Macro only valid for a is any type of signed integer
-macro @foo(integer &a) // Valid for unsigned and signed integers
+macro @foo(integer& a) // Valid for unsigned and signed integers
-macro @foo(number &a) // Valid for any float or integer
+macro @foo(number& a) // Valid for any float or integer
 ```

 Macros may force non local return